-- Describe available options and mitigation measures for reuse, treatment or disposal of solid and liquid wastes generated by the project. - Describe how the waste hierarchy will be applied to control and manage waste. - Identify suitable off-site disposal options for waste materials, and processes for waste and spoil tracking. - Identify options for reducing direct and indirect greenhouse gas emissions resulting from the construction and operation of the project, including the potential for fugitive emissions. - Describe measures to minimise the risk of spills. - Describe measures for emergency and spill response.
+- Describe available options and mitigation measures for reuse, treatment or disposal of solid and liquid wastes generated by the project. - Describe how the waste hierarchy will be applied to control and manage waste. - Identify suitable off-site disposal options for waste materials, and processes for waste and spoil tracking. - Identify options for reducing direct and indirect greenhouse gas emissions resulting from the construction and operation of the project. - Describe measures to minimise the risk of spills. - Describe measures for emergency and spill response.

-- Identify potential environmental effects resulting from the generation, storage, treatment, transport and disposal of solid and liquid wastes, including contaminated, sodic or potential acid sulphate soil, from project construction and operation. - Quantify anticipated greenhouse gas emissions from the project during its construction and operations, and assess the implications of these emissions in the context of the targets outlined in the Climate Change Act 2017. - Assess risks associated with unplanned spills/leakages of gas or other pollutants.
+- Identify potential environmental effects resulting from the generation, storage, treatment, transport and disposal of solid and liquid wastes, including contaminated or potential acid sulphate soil, from project construction and operation. - Quantify anticipated greenhouse gas emissions from the project during construction and operations. - Assess risks associated with unplanned spills/leakages of gas or other pollutants.